Gallery

 info

-Forty-five years ago, BPD took the initiative of starting its own art collection.
+Fifty years ago, BPD took the initiative of starting its own art collection.
 From the start in 1976, the scope was international.
 The collection has been created to offer employees a stimulating working environment and to give them a broader view of the world.
 In addition, BPD considers it important to support the cultural climate.

 Collection title